 North Carolina Campus Engagement

 On July 1, 2022, North Carolina Campus Compact became North Carolina Campus Engagement (NCCE).
-This evolution will allow us to continue to deepen and strengthen our place-based mission to serve North Carolina campuses and communities.
-While no longer an affiliate of Campus Compact, NCCE will continue to build partnerships with national and regional organizations that enhance our local initiatives.
+This evolution allows us to continue to deepen and strengthen our place-based mission to serve North Carolina campuses and communities.
+We continue to build partnerships with national and regional organizations that enhance our local initiatives.

 The new name was approved by the Executive Board after a thoughtful selection process that involved a survey of members, consultation with the Advisory Council, and feedback from key stakeholders.
 The new name clearly conveys our goal to promote campus engagement – both within the institution and beyond.